miguelperezenciso/CTGAcourse/Chapter1_Background/README.md

 - Write an R function to compute genotype frequencies of an admixed population.
 Parameters needed are allele frequencies in each population (p1, p2), and fraction of individuals from population 1 in admixed population (m1, logically m2=1-m1).
 We assume Hardy-Weinberg equilibrium within each founder population.

 ## 2. Statistics: "In God we trust, all others bring data"*
-* Found in Found in Tibshirani et al., attributed to both Deming and Heyden
+(Found in Tibshirani et al., attributed to both Deming and Heyden)

-The term 'Statistics' and 'State' share the same etimology, as Statistics was initially (end 18th century) a means for the State to have censuses that make it possible to collect taxes as efficiently as possible.
-The real importance of Statistics in science lies in its role as quantifying uncertainty.
+* The term 'Statistics' and 'State' share the same etimology, as Statistics was initially (end 18th century) a means for the State to have censuses that make it possible to collect taxes as efficiently as possible.
+* The real importance of Statistics in science lies in its role as quantifying uncertainty.
 In modern times, the concepts of **inference** and **model** are central to this goal.
-You should not believe that scientists are necessarily rational, well behaved people.
-Statistics is not a coherent and unified framework, many different schools (frequentist, Bayesian, non parametric) coexist and many angry disputes have been witnessed.
+* You should not believe that scientists are necessarily rational, well behaved people.
+Statistics is not a coherent and unified framework.
+Many different statistical schools (frequentist, Bayesian, non parametric) coexist and many angry disputes have been witnessed in the past.

 ## Statistical Model
 * A model is an abstraction of reality, it never exists a true model.